FansDB/docs/docs/scenes.md

 1. In cases where the scene was released multiple tiles, the earliest known date should be used.
 1. In cases where date is not known, use placeholder `1970` or `1970-01-01`.
 1. In cases where date is in conflict due to timezones, use UTC as a baseline.

+### Production dates

+1. Real productions dates are extremely rare.
+1. In a few cases where they are available include full or partial date with a source.

 ## Performers